vitotai/BrewPiLess/README.md

     chart and guestimate of current stage under certain conditions.
 * Gravity(SG)

     The condition meets when the gravity reading is ***less than or equal to*** the specified value.
-The value can be specified as absolute values like
-    1.012 or percentage of attenuation like 70%.
+The value can be specified as absolute values like 1.012 or percentage of attenuation like 70%.
 If percentage of attenuation is used, the original gravity must be specified before applying the beer profile.
 * Stable reading of gravity(Stable)

     It is specified in unit of hour.
-Maximum value is 72.
+Maximum value is **72**.
 The definition of "stability" is when the difference between the lastest gravity reading and previous gravity reading is less to or equal to a threshold, default to 1.
+Set this threshold value in the `Gravity Sensor` setting page.
+To specify a specific value of ponts, use the notation: `Gravity@Hours`.
+For example, the condition of `4@48` will meet when the gravity change is less than or equal to (<=) 4 in 48 hours.

 It is recommended to use other condition with stable reading.
 The fermentaton usually kicks off after a period of lag.
 The lag usually takes from 10 hours to 24 hours.
 During lag time, the reading is stable.

 **Note:**
 1. The values used by beer profile are *filtered* values.
 Checked [iSpindel Support](#ispindel-support) for detail information.